SeaOfNodes/Simple/chapter02/README.md

 ## Constant Folding and Constant Propagation

 In this chapter and next we focus on a particular peephole optimization: constant folding and constant propagation.
-Since we do not have variables until Chapter 3, the main feature we demonstrate now is constant folding.
+Since we do not have non-constant values until [Chapter 4](../chapter04/README.md), the main feature we demonstrate now is constant folding.
-However, we introduce some additional ideas into the compiler at this stage, to set the scene for Chapter 3.
+However, we introduce some additional ideas into the compiler at this stage, to set the scene for Chapter 4.

 It is useful for the compiler to know at various points of the program whether a node's value is a constant.
 The compiler can use this knowledge to perform various